skrey/yellow-extensions/source/help/en/adjusting-system.md

     └── system
         ├── extensions
         ├── layouts
-        ├── resources
         ├── settings
+        ├── themes
         └── trash

 The `extensions` folder contains installed extensions.
-You can use the `layouts` folder and the `resources` folder to adjust the appearance of your website.
+You can use the `layouts` folder and the `themes` folder to adjust the appearance of your website.
 The `settings` folder contains configuration files.
 The `trash` folder contains deleted files.

 ## System settings